All enquiries should be directed to the Central Registration Officer:

-This enrolment scheme does not offer an option for deferring your enrolment, if you wish to withdraw your child for this year you will need to re-enrol for the following year.
+This registration scheme does not offer an option for deferring your registration, if you wish to withdraw your child for this year you will need to re-register for the following year.

-Should you wish to cancel or withdraw your child’s enrolment, please contact the Central Enrolment Officer.
+Should you wish to cancel or withdraw your child’s registration, please contact the Central Registration Officer.
 This will assist us to update our records and offer the place to the next child on the waiting list.

 Due to the State Government Kindergarten Funding Guidelines, kindergartens are unable to offer more than one year of funded kindergarten, unless exceptional circumstances exist and prior approval is granted by the Department of Education and Training.
 Further information about the Kindergarten Guide is available at education.vic.gov.au.

-Enquiries regarding the Central Enrolment Procedure should be directed to the Central Enrolment Officer.
+Enquiries regarding the Kindergarten Central Registration Procedure should be directed to the Central Registration Officer.

 Priority of Access

 The following criteria for priority of access will be considered with each application.

 The child is: